ultraq/array-utils/README.md

 ### flatten(array)

-Flattens an arrays of arrays, returning the newly-flattened array.
+Flattens an array of arrays of infinite depth into a single-dimension array.

+> This is now natively in JavaScript as the `flat` method on an Array instance.
+> You can check MDN for which browsers have access to this feature.
+If you
+> can't use `flat`, then this method will do the job 🙂

  - **array**: The array of arrays to flatten